Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Abstract

 \section{Abstract}

 The interaction between extreme weather events and interdependent critical infrastructure systems involves complex spatiotemporal dynamics.
 Multi-type emergency decisions within energy-transportation infrastructures significantly influence system performance throughout the extreme weather process.
-A comprehensive assessment of these factors faces challenges in model complexity and heterogeneity between energy and transportation systems.
-This paper proposes an assessment framework that accommodates multiple types of emergency decisions.
-It integrates the heterogeneous energy and transportation infrastructures in the form of a network flow model to simulate and quantify the impact of extreme weather events on the energy-transportation infrastructure system.
-Based on this framework, a targeted method for identifying system vulnerabilities is further introduced, utilizing a neural network surrogate that achieves privacy protection and evaluation acceleration while maintaining consideration of system interdependencies.
-Numerical experiments demonstrate that the proposed framework and method can reveal the risk levels faced by urban infrastructure systems, identify weak points that should be prioritized for reinforcement, and strike a balance between accuracy and evaluation speed.
+A comprehensive assessment of these factors faces challenges in model complexity, heterogeneous differences between energy and transportation systems, and cross-sector privacy.
+This paper proposes a risk assessment framework that integrates the heterogeneous energy and transportation systems in the form of a unified network flow model, which enables full accommodation of multiple types of energy-transportation emergency decisions while capturing the compound spatiotemporal impacts of extreme weather on both systems simultaneously.
+Based on this framework, a targeted method for identifying system vulnerabilities is further developed.
+This method employs neural network surrogates to achieve privacy protection and accelerated identification while maintaining consideration of system interdependencies.
+Numerical experiments demonstrate that the proposed framework and method can reveal the risk levels faced by urban infrastructure systems, identify vulnerabilities that should be prioritized for reinforcement, and strike a balance between accuracy and speed.